Difference Between Oral Communication and Public Speaking

 What is Public Speaking?

-Public speaking often termed as oration, is a way of communicating verbally to a live audience.
+Public speaking, termed oration, is a way of communicating verbally to a live audience.

-It is a type of oral communication that was initially developed in Rome and Greece.
-The then prominent thinkers from these lands have greatly contributed to the development and evolution of public speaking.
+It is a type of oral communication initially developed in Rome and Greece.
+The then prominent thinkers from these lands have contributed significantly to the development and evolution of public speaking.

 The objectives of public speaking are diverse; the primary objective is to motivate, inform and educate the audience.